FrancoEP22/appdev/README.md

 ## Movies
 ###1. **Five Nights at Freddy's Movie**
    - *Genre:* Horror, Mystery, Thriller
-   - *Description:* The story typically revolves around a night security guard at a fictional family pizza restaurant, Freddy Fazbear's Pizza, where animatronic characters come to life and pose a threat to the security guard.
+   - *Description:* A troubled security guard begins working at Freddy Fazbear's Pizzeria.
+While spending his first night on the job, he realizes the late shift at Freddy's won't be so easy to make it through.
  ###2. **Spider-Man: Across The Spider-Verse**
     - *Genre:* Animated, Action, Adventure, Sci-Fi
     - *Description:* Miles Morales returns once again to save the multiverse!
 After being reunited with Gwen Stacy, Miles races across the multiverse to try and defeat a powerful foe known as the Spot.
 He meets many other spider people.
 But Miguel O'Hara doesn't approve of Miles' actions to save everyone, following canon events.